Handel Hendrix House: History

-The museum
+The Museum

-The original idea for establishing a museum at 25 Brook Street to commemorate its original and most notable occupant first occurred to the musicologist Stanley Sadie in 1959, at a party held there by the fashion company Viyella to commemorate the bicentenary of Handel's death.
-After a further 30 years, in the early 1990s Sadie and his wife Julie Anne set up the Handel House Trust, the charity which oversaw the conversion of the house into a museum.

-The house has been restored to look as it did during Handel's 36 year occupancy from 1723 to 1759.
-A typical early 18th century London terrace house, it comprises a basement, three main storeys and an attic, and Handel was the first occupant.
+The house has been restored to look as it did during Handel's 36-year occupancy from 1723 to 1759.
+A typical early 18th-century London terrace house, it comprises a basement, three main storeys and an attic, and Handel was the first occupant.
 The attic was later converted into a fourth full floor.
 The ground floor is a shop not associated with the Museum, and the upper floors are leased to a charity called the Handel House Trust, and have been open to the public since 8 November 2001.

 The interiors have been restored to the somewhat spartan style of the Georgian era, using mostly architectural elements from elsewhere, since, apart from the staircase, few of the original interior features survived.

 The Handel House Collection Trust has assembled a collection of Handel memorabilia, including the Byrne Collection of several hundred items, which was acquired in 1998.